sha443/Inventory-Management-System/README.md

 # Inventory Management System

-An Inventory management system web application for Kazi Mobile Home, Paikgacha, Khulna.
+This system is developed for Kazi Mobile Home for tracking inventory levels, orders, sales and deliveries.
+It can also be used in the office to create a work order, bill of materials and other production-related documents.

 # Project Tools & Technology: